Search official government public records, criminal records, court records, and background check resources for Williamstown, Kentucky.

 Jail & Inmate Records

-The Grant County Detention Center serves as the primary holding facility for anyone arrested within county boundaries.
+The Grant County Detention Center is the primary holding facility for anyone arrested within county boundaries.
 Once booked, detainees are fingerprinted, photographed, and their personal information is recorded into the system.
 The public can search for current inmates through an online lookup service maintained by the facility.
 Visitors must schedule appointments ahead of time and follow strict guidelines when coming to see inmates.
 Kentucky state law governs the bond process, which allows for either cash bonds or surety bonds arranged through a licensed bail bondsman.

 Arrest Records